 Enjoy the views from above at the Potrero Hill Festival.
 This family-friendly event draws more than 6,000 people every fall.

-The 27th Annual event will kick off at 11am (no brunch this year).
+The 30th Annual event will kick off at 11am and run until 4pm.

 This year, you will find two stages of entertainment and a kids area with bouncy houses, a petting zoo, pony rides, and more.
 You will also find Snack on the Hill which features food from a variety of Potrero Hill restaurants.